 The review considered the Foster Care Allowance (including the Higher Foster Care Allowance), Orphan’s Benefit, Unsupported Child’s Benefit and their associated payments.
 It considered the level and consistency of these payments and the appropriateness of the eligibility criteria.

 Who did we consult with?

-We completed a series of consultation sessions with caregivers across the country throughout June and July 2019 and ran an online questionnaire.
+We completed a series of consultation sessions with caregivers across the country throughout June and July.
+We also heard from many caregivers through our online questionnaire.

-We also consulted with care-experienced young people, Oranga Tamariki staff, and NGOs including iwi/Māori and Pacific organisations.
+We also consulted with care-experienced young people as well as Oranga Tamariki staff, NGOs and iwi/Māori and Pacific organisations.

 The engagement findings